benorloff/appstem-frontend-prototype/README.md

 If it is not a valid english word, the server will attempt to find the closest valid match, by permutating all the vowels in the word and then returning the first valid match, if any.

+#### Spellcheck

+This app accounts for certain spelling mistakes made by users.
+For example, "typawroter" will be corrected to "typewriter" and "ceku" will be corrected to "cake".

+This is achieved by testing other vowel combinations until a match is found in the library of valid English words.

 #### Assumptions

 The primary assumption is that the user will enter a single word query.
 Future versions of the app could include support for multi-word queries.